 - f.
 The Company's major tax jurisdictions are the United States and Israel.
-Due to unutilized net operating losses and research credits, the tax years through 2016 remain open and subject to examinations by the appropriate governmental agencies in the United States.
-Tax assessments filed by the Company's subsidiary through the year 2015 are considered to be final. - g.
+Due to unutilized net operating losses and research credits, the tax years from 2017 remain open and subject to examinations by the appropriate governmental agencies in the United States.
+For the Company's subsidiary, the tax years from 2017 and later remain open for examination by the tax authorities. - g.
 The components of the Company's net deferred tax assets were as follows:

-Year Ended I December 31
+Year Ended December 31

-2022 2021
+2023 2022

 U.S. dollars i n thousands

 Deferred tax assets (liabilities):

-Loss carryforwards 27,932 31,049
+Loss carryforwards 28,746 27,932

-Valuation allowance (27,932) (31,049)
+Valuation allowance (28,746) (27,932)

-Total net deferred tax assets -
+Total net deferred tax assets